gbowne1/gbowne1/README.md

 I have tons of hobbies and most of them are crafts.
 I also enjoy tech hobbies and programming.
 I used to do a lot of coding pre-2003 but had to stop in order to focus on the growth of business.
 I used to love building PC's and will get into doing that again.
 I have done most of my own IT work for my home and business with the help of a couple friends I have met over the years.

+I also am into radio and electrionics hobbies, as well as designing computers in the 8, 16 and early 32bit realm.

 My current system is based on a newer generation of Intel Core i5 at almost 4GHz and is fine for my needs.
 I have 32GB of RAM and a 2gb Nvidia Quadra 4000 and a total local disk space of 8TB.
 I have several home servers including mostly Dell R series including R710, R720 and R730's and a pair of MD1200's.
 I have a 2nd system for doing CAD and CAM programming for CNC machinery.

 I no longer actively run Windows, post Windows 7 EOL in [January 2020].

 I am running MX Linux on bare metal as well as on a VM using ESXi.
 I actively use 9 other VM's including CentOS, EndeavourOS, Fedora, Debian, Manjaro, Mint, Ubuntu and Arch, although I am no huge fan of Arch.
 I also have a FreeBSD VM.
 My favorite distro base is Debian.

 My base editor is Visual Studio Code.
 My alternate is Sublime.
+Yes, I have used others.

 - 🔭 I’m currently working on:
   - RadioLogger, A SWL and Radio Hobby related contact logging app in PostgreSQL, Express, REACT, NodeJS.